KxSystems/docs/docs/interfaces/capiref.md

 With the release of `c.o` with V2.6, `c.o` now tracks the connection type (pre V2.6, or V2.6+).
 Hence, to close the connection, you must call `kclose` (instead of `close` or `closeSocket`): this will clean up the connection tracking and close the socket.

+Standalone apps only.
+Available only from [the c/e libs](c-client-for-q.md#two-sets-of-files) and not as a shared library loaded into kdb+.

 ### `kd` – create date